 For more help planning your trip, check out all of our Wilmington posts.

-One of the best parts of Wilmington, NC in summer is the live music.
+One of the best parts of Wilmington, NC in the summer is the live music.

-When we first moved here, there was the Downtown Sundown concert series where bands would set up in downtown Wilmington (hence the name), between the intercoastal waterway and the town’s courthouse and play.
-A local band would open followed by a national, touring, cover band.
+When we first moved here, there was the Downtown Sundown concert series, a free Friday night concert where a local band would open followed by a national, touring, cover band.

 It was amazing.

-The block would be shut down, you could purchase alcohol (to drink on the courthouse steps!) and, the first year, our favorite food truck would set up every week.
+The block would be shut down, you could purchase alcohol (to drink on the courthouse steps!) and our favorite food truck would set up every week.
 It was the best way to spend our Friday nights.

 A Guide To Free Summer Concerts In Wilmington, NC

-Free Summer Concerts In Wilmington, NC (by venue)
+Best Free Summer Concert Series in Wilmington, NC

-Where: Boardwalk at the Gazebo (Carolina Beach Ave S, Carolina Beach)
+Where: Carolina Beach Gazebo Stage (Carolina Beach Ave S, Carolina Beach)

 Where: Ocean Front Park (105 Atlantic Ave, Kure Beach)